 74. Visit the Buddhist Hell, Wang Saen Suk

 Wang Saen Suk is a monastery garden in the Chonburi district of Thailand.
 The garden has some scary sculptures and depictions of humans and demons to show the life in hell or Naraka.
 Keeps people on their toes on the sin part!

 75. Visit the Ocean World, the Underground Water Tunnel

 If you haven’t already been to one, take a walk through the glass tunnel in Ocean World in Bangkok.
-It is an underwater structure that spreads over 10,000 square meters showcasing a wide variety of marine life around the water bodies of Thailand.
+It is an underwater structure that spreads over 10,000 square meters.
+The aquarium showcasing a wide variety of marine life around the water bodies of Thailand.

 Book a Ticket: SEA LIFE Bangkok Ocean World Admission Ticket

 76. Ride an entire day through the canals of Bangkok

 Surprisingly, Bangkok is also called the ‘Venice of the East’.
 It was because of the dense network of canals that run around the city.
 Although today much popular means of transport have taken over, you can easily travel an entire day of the boat through the canals of Bangkok.